Budget Categories: Long list or short list?

 Why focus on the budget?

-What good is it if you know how much money you need to put towards saving, investing and debt repayment if you can’t come up with the money in the first place to put toward these financial goals?
+What good is it to have financial goals like saving, investing and debt repayment if you can’t come up with the money in the first place to put toward these financial goals?

 Figuring out whether you should pay off debt or invest comes after.